Figure mortgage refinance review

 - Third party.
 Appraisal, recording and title fees are charged by third parties and are affected by the service provider and your location.

 - Escrow.
-There is an initial fee to set up your escrow account, and you’ll pay into it each month once you start making mortgage payments.
+If you set up an escrow account, you’ll pay into it each month in order to cover taxes and insurance throughout the year, once you start making mortgage payments.

 Do I qualify for refinancing with Figure?

 Apply for prequalification on the Figure website.
-Prequalification doesn’t affect your credit, and it takes a few minutes.
+Prequalification doesn’t affect your credit, and is only a few steps.

 How to apply

-The refinance application is completely online, and a decision can be made in a matter of minutes.
+The refinance application is completely online, and a decision can be made in a few minutes.